fabstr/cryptsak/README.md

     this is a string to be encrypted

+You can try this out by using the master secret 'very secret string'.

 ## Future work
 Set up a HTTPS server with a self signed certificate and certificate pinning, then write a client api library which validates the certificate.